 "The Deepwater Horizon oil spill is a great tragedy for our nation.
 However, its impact is lessened when dedicated professionals such as yourself assist in the response," wrote Dr. William Lehr, senior scientist at NOAA and plume team leader.
 "I want to personally thank you for your significant professional contribution to the National Incident Command Flow Rate Technical Group Plume Team.

 "Your insight and knowledge of petroleum engineering was of great assistance to the other team members.
 The University of Texas is fortunate to have such a considerate and erudite person on their faculty."

-For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Paul Bommer, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering, 512-471-1207.
+For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Paul Bommer, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering College of Engineering, 512-471-1207.